MizaGBF/RPGMTL/readme.md

 Unverified users will be redirected to a login page to use their credentials.
 A session token is valid as long until RPGMTL is shutdown or if the user login again (it will then invalidate the previous token).

+> [!WARNING]
+> Make sure you have HTTPS enabled for uses on public networks, or a man in the middle might be able to hijack credentials.

 Authentification can be turned off with:
 ```console